A Comprehensive Guide to Secure Conferencing:

 Additional proactive measures that you could take to ensure that your conference call is secure are as follows:

 - Roll Call.
 Prompt each participant to announce their names prior to joining the call.
 The roll call can either announce who just joined or you should be able to play a full roll call at any time.
-This helps keep track of who has joined or left the call and when.
+This helps keep track of who has joined or left the call and when, and prevent unintentional participants who received conferencing access details by mistake from hearing the meeting further.

 - Force terminate the call when done.
 Any attempt to maintain control over the conference call connection can be avoided.